Note

 Just-in-time user provisioning: Click

 enable or disable just-in-time user provisioning.
-Enable if you would like Bynder to create users in the portal automatically when they log in with SSO for the first time.
-If disabled, a user will first need to manually be created in Bynder by an admin before they can log in for the first time using SSO.
+Enable it if you want Bynder to automatically create users in the portal when they log in with SSO for the first time.
+If disabled, an admin will need to manually create a user in Bynder before they can log in for the first time using SSO.

 -

-If enabled, you will need to select the Default user permission profile from the dropdown list.
-Users will automatically be added to this permission profile upon login unless you have added user profile mapping (see below).
+You must select the default user permission profile from the dropdown list if enabled.
+Unless you have added user profile mapping, users will automatically be added to this permission profile upon login.

 -

-If disabled, a user will need to manually be created in Bynder by an admin before they can log in for the first time using SSO.
+If disabled, an admin must manually create a user in Bynder before logging in for the first time using SSO.

 -